mathiasvr/betaflight-deciphered/README.md

 ## `vbat_pid_gain`
 - Default: `OFF`
 - Allowed: `OFF`, `ON`
+- BF Configurator: *Vbat PID Compensation*

+Increases the PID values to compensate when Vbat gets lower.
+This will give more constant flight characteristics throughout the flight.
+The amount of compensation that is applied is calculated from the [vbat_max_cell_voltage](#vbat_max_cell_voltage), so make sure that is set to something appropriate.

 ## `pid_at_min_throttle`
 - Default: `ON`
 - Allowed: `OFF`, `ON`

+TODO: If enabled, the copter will process the pid algorithm at minimum throttle.

 ## `anti_gravity_mode`
 - Default: `SMOOTH`